 1. The deep canyon makes waves come in with more speed.

-2. Difference of depths between the continental shelf and the canyon change swell speed and direction.
+2. The difference of depths between the continental shelf and the canyon change swell speed and direction.

 3. A rapid depth reduction makes the wave stand up.